Baal and Mot Cycle

 Copyright © 2016 by Yehuda Rotblum

 In Canaanite belief, a constant struggle between good and evil is expressed in the myth of Baal and Mot.
-Ball and Mot were the sons of El, the supreme god of the Canaanites.
-Baal was associated with fertility and rain.
-Mot was associated with death and the Underworld.
-The Canaanite myth called Baal Cycle describes the struggle, between the two brothers.
-Their battle is an attempt to describe nature behavior.
-When they fight the earth trembles causing nature to change its course.
-In this cyclical war they are killed but since gods are immortal they come back to life, cyclically just as nature behaves, and the struggle continues.
-According to the myth, the death and rebirth of Baal are the cause of seasons change in the region, it is the cause for alternating cycle of summer or drought and the winter rains.
+Baal and Mot were the sons of El, the supreme god of the Canaanites.
+Baal is associated with fertility and rain and Mot is associated with death and the Underworld.
+The Canaanite myth, Baal and Mot Cycle, describes their conflict, which is an attempt to explains nature behavior specifically the season’s changes.
+In this cyclical war they are killed but since gods are immortal they come back to life, cyclically just as nature behaves.
+According to the myth, the death and rebirth of Baal is the cause of seasons change in the region, it is the reason for alternating cycle of summer or drought and the winter rains.

 They shake each other like beasts; Mot is strong, Baal is strong.